ozone4real/tulirb/README.md

 # Tulirb
 Ruby bindings for the Tulip indicators technical analysis indicator library (https://tulipindicators.org/).
-This can be used to build tools for financial trading and data analytics in Ruby.
+This can be used to build tools for financial markets trading and analytics in Ruby.

 ## Installation